josemarsilva/study-database/oracle/performance/README.md

 ---

-## 4. Identifying Performance Bottlenecks
+## 4. Identifying and DiagnosticingPerformance Bottlenecks

 ### 4.1.
 Using V$ Views for Query Monitoring